NicholasMamo/dwarna/biobank-plugin/README.md

 5. Fill in the authentication URL to where the Hyperledger Composer multi-user REST API is being served.
    This URL should match the one set in the `fabric/start_network.sh` script as `authPath`.
    Nevertheless, the server host should be updated if the Hyperledger Composer multi-user REST API is being served from a different server than the WordPress blog.
+6. Create a [FontAwesome](https://fontawesome.com/) account to get an icon kit.
+   These icons are used by the plugin to beautify it.
+   Once you get an icon kit, replace the FontAwesome kit URL with a link to the newly-created kit.

 ### Activating